kurdi1mans/Workflow-Engine-Requirements/06 - Transformations and Logic/Transformations and Logic Requirements.md

 - The system must provide the capability to transform data using complex logic similar to SQL
-	- This transformation mechanism must cach results as per a push-based, deltified, transactional mechanism
+	- This transformation mechanism must cache results as per a push-based, deltified, transactional mechanism
 	- The references to datafields must be by ID rather than name in order to allow for renaming of fields and tables.
 	- The result of these transformations can either be additional columns in the register/sheet or a new register/sheet that serves as a view of the primary register/sheet.